ietf-ccamp-wg/ietf-network-inventory/draft-ietf-ccamp-network-inventory-yang.md

 This document defines two YANG modules: "ietf-network-hardware-inventory", defined in {{ni-yang}}, and "ietf-hw-inventory-ref-topo", defined in {{ref-yang}}.

-The YANG data models defined in this document conforms to the Network Management Datastore Architecture {{!RFC8342}}.
+The YANG data models defined in this document conform to the Network Management Datastore Architecture {{!RFC8342}}.

 ## Terminology and Notations